Midosamaa/CAPTCHA_solving_AI/readme.txt

 NOTA:
 	this project is still under developpement and some functionnalities in the captcha racer game are still to be updated and a multiplayer mode is coming up soon... stay tuned.

+	the list of fonts used could be changed... we only removed a list of broken fonts that were broken.